GenomeDK/genomedk-docs/newsletters/2019-summer/index.rst

 * Do you want **faster and more stable** access to files in your home folder?
   We can now offer to move your home folder to a new, faster, and more stable file server!
 To be moved the size of your home folder must be **less than 100 GB**.
-We encourage you to clean up your home folder and then contact us to have your user moved.
+We encourage you to clean up your home folder, move big files to faststorage, and then contact us to have your user moved.

   To get the size of your home folder, run ``du --si -s /home/<username>``.